(1) Options may be used for foreign military sales requirements.

 (C) Shall not exceed 10 years unless the head of the agency determines in writing that exceptional circumstances require a longer ordering period.

-(B) Does not apply to contracts, including task or delivery order contracts, awarded under other statutory authority; and
+(A) Contracts, including task or delivery order contracts, awarded under other statutory authority.

 (iv) Obtain approval from the senior procurement executive before issuing an order against a task or delivery order contract subject to paragraph (e)(i) of this section, if performance under the order is expected to extend more than 1 year beyond the 10-year limit or extended limit described in paragraph (e)(i)(C) of this section (see FAR 37.106 for funding and term of service contracts).